w3c-ccg/traceability-vocab/README.md

 6. run tests and fix any errors: `npm run test`
 5. review the latest spec changes by serving docs: `npx serve ./docs`.

+##### Adding a new type for use as a Verifiable Credential
+If you plan on using a type that you have added as a [Verifiable Credential](https://www.w3.org/TR/vc-data-model/) you should also add a valid VC example in json format to the [credentials](./docs/credentials/) folder.
+See [Ag Inspection Report](./docs/credentials/AgInspectionReport.json) for a basic example.
+Credential examples SHOULD use Ed25519 and MAY include credential status as in [Legal Entity Identifier](./docs/credentials/LegalEntityIdentifierCredential.json)

+####  Additional notes
-Follow the conventions established for the other properties, for example:
+Please follow the conventions established for the other properties, for example:

 ###### Place